SIGLA: History

-SIGLA launched (beta version) in April 2022 as a successor to the Political Database of the Americas.
-The PDBA launched in 1995 as a joint project between Georgetown's Center for Latin American Studies and the Secretariat for Political Affairs at the Organization of American States.
+The PBDA launched in 1995 as a joint project between Georgetown's Center for Latin American Studies and the Secretariat for Political Affairs at the Organization of American States.
+Developed soon after a wave of democratization in Latin America, the PDBA focused on constitutions and democratic institutions in the Americas.
 In 2010, new investment in the project ceased and the PDBA was decommissioned, leaving a vacuum for scholars and others interested in Latin American political institutions.
+SIGLA launched (beta version) in April 2022 as its successor.

-Developed recently after a wave of democratization, the PDBA, which covered 35 countries in the Americas, focused on constitutions and democratic institutions in the hemisphere.
-SIGLA narrows the PDBA's geographic focus to 20 Latin American countries and expands its substantive focus to include data on legal as well as political institutions, reflecting the importance of the rule of law and the quality of democratic governance, as well as political stability, in the region.

-Hosted by the Center for Latin American Studies, within the Edmund A. Walsh School of Foreign Service at Georgetown University, the beta version of the SIGLA database included current information in English on the Constitution, Codes, the Legislature, the Executive, and Elections in Brazil, Colombia, and Mexico, as well as on a range of International Institutions.
+SIGLA narrows the PDBA's geographic focus to 20 Latin American countries and expands its substantive focus to include data on legal as well as political institutions, reflecting the importance of the rule of law and the quality of democratic governance, as well as political stability, in the region of Latin America.
+The beta version of the SIGLA database, at launch, included current information in English on the Constitution, Codes, the Legislature, the Executive, and Elections in Brazil, Colombia, and Mexico, as well as on a range of Latin American and Latin America-focused International Institutions.

 Mission

 Free to use, SIGLA democratizes access to systematic and comparable data about states and institutions of governance in the Latin American region.
-In so doing, SIGLA aims to enhance government transparency, and empower scholars, government actors, business leaders, and civil society organizations in the region and around the world to conduct empirical research and make well-informed policy, commercial, and advocacy decisions.
+In so doing, SIGLA aims to enhance government transparency and empower scholars, government actors, business leaders, and civil society organizations in the region and around the world to conduct empirical research and make well-informed policy, commercial, and advocacy decisions.

 Objective

-For each institution included in the database, SIGLA provides general information; data about the institution's functions and powers; data that facilitate the measurement of key institutional characteristics such as accessibility, autonomy, and authority; and information on membership and leadership.
+SIGLA seeks to provide accurate and authoritative information on key aspects of political and legal institutions in Latin America.
 In addition, SIGLA identifies the key laws, decrees, and other elements of the legal framework governing the actions and procedures of each institution.

 Ultimately, SIGLA will provide cross-nationally comparable, current and historical, qualitative and quantitative data on dozens of institutions of governance.
 The database will include information on 20 Latin American countries in English, Spanish, and Portuguese.
 Over time, SIGLA will also identify institutional partners in Latin America with which to collaborate on data collection and interpretation.